arejasverduras/resume/README.md

 ## General Information
-This app is an up to date Resume of my work experience so far.
+This app is an up-to-date Resume of my work experience so far.
 You can search it directly for topics of interest.
 There is a hidden easter egg that will change the layout, can you find it?!